Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 New configuration Wizard will help your better understand sphinx configuration and setup it properly.
 Enhanced backend interface with more clear layout.
+Added keywords highlight for content of the_excerpt Wordpress tag

 == Changelog ==